 Are the thoughts you think and the words you speak throughout your day positive?
 If not, you may want to start changing your self-talk and internal dialogue.

 Thinking or speaking positive affirmations is a powerful yet simple way to condition your mind to an improved perception of your yourself and your life.
 Affirmations open the door to change and can help you to accomplish goals, change undesirable behaviors, and shift those negative scripts that you repeatedly tell yourself.

 Your negative self-talk and limiting beliefs can be influenced more constructively when you redirect them with positive affirmations, and over time, your life will begin to reflect your new beliefs and positive self-talk.

-Affirmations are easy to create and use, but you will need to be consistent for them to work.
+Affirmations are easy to create and use.
 Here are few tips to use affirmations effectively:

-- Be Personal – Use the word “I” in your statements.
+Be Personal – Use the words “I am” in your statements.
 Such as “I am confident,” “I am intelligent,” “I am creative.”
 You can also use the words “I have,” such as “I have perfect health” or “I have a beautiful car that suits all me needs.”

 Once you get the momentum going, keep reaching for more.
 With a bit of practice, positive thinking will become natural for you.
 Your affirmations can help to move you in the direction of your intentions and then keep you there.

 “Doing affirmations is not hard work.
 It can be a joyous experience as you lift the burden of old negative beliefs and release them back to the nothingness from whence they came.” – Louise Hay

 Do you use affirmations?
 And if so, how have they changed your life?
 I would love it if you shared your experiences by leaving a comment below.